-If standing water depth at a potential X,Y sampling location exceeds 50 cm, do not attempt to collect soil.
-Instead, move to the next X,Y coordinate on the coordinate list; if all five potential X,Y coordinates that could be used for the bout have standing water > 50 cm, try another designated subplot.
+If standing water depth at a potential X, Y sampling location is > 50 cm, do not attempt to collect soil.
+Instead, move to the next X, Y coordinate on the coordinate list; if all five potential X, Y coordinates that could be used for the bout have standing water > 50 cm, move to the next designated subplot.
 If flooding is uniformly > 50 cm across the entire plot, do not collect any samples.
-For each subplot where soils are not collected due to standing water, record missed sampling using the samplingImpractical field, as described in RD[04], and report the issue through Service Now.
-If the flooding is not part of the normal hydrologic cycle but instead results from a disturbance event, ensure that the event is recorded in the Site Management application.
+For each subplot where soils are not collected due to standing water, record missed sampling using the samplingImpractical field, as described in RD[04], and report the issue through ServiceNow.
+If the flooding is not part of the normal/annual hydrologic cycle but instead results from a disturbance event, ensure that the event is recorded in the Site Management application.